 2014 Paving Plan

 Portions of Chamblee-Dunwoody and Mount Vernon Roads were deferred last year due to an initiative by DeKalb County to replace existing water main lines along these streets.
 The upgrade of these water utility lines is expected to occur this year.
 The resurfacing of these roads will follow this work performed by the County.

-In 2009, Public Works completed a pavement condition assessment of all of the public streets within the city.
+In 2009, and again in 2013, Public Works completed a pavement condition assessment of all of the public streets within the city.
+The assessment provides:

-To provide an objective evaluation of the condition of the city’s pavement infrastructure and provide the baseline for future maintenance and management of that infrastructure.
+An objective evaluation of the condition of the city’s pavement infrastructure

 Significant findings of the report include: